fionahiklas/skybill-sinatra/README.md

 ### Cons

 * The proxy is I/O bound and each connection waits until the REST call to the bill server is complete
+* Sinatra doesn't provide an easy way to handle multiple connections, we rely on the Ruby Webserver for this
+* Really this is alot of code for a reverse proxy - we should just use nginx :D

 ## Configuration

+### Yaml Configuration